Parental leave for fathers

 However, if you want to enjoy your time with your child without any worries or regrets, you should talk to your boss at an early stage.
 After all, most of the boss's fears can be dispelled in advance with appropriate planning.
 Hans-Georg Nelles advises fathers-to-be who want to take parental leave to bear a few points in mind to avoid any trouble.

-• Prepare a meeting with superiors
+• Prepare a meeting with your superiors

 If you approach your boss with a strong will, you will be able to appear confident and convincing in the interview.
 "The boss's comments are often aimed at finding out how serious the employee actually is about their parental leave," explains Hans-Georg Nelles.
 "Sometimes games are played.
 But if someone makes it clear that they are serious, the boss and employee often come to a mutually acceptable conclusion in the end."
 That's why you should talk to your line manager as early as possible.